Press "Enter" to skip to content

 This will often be videos or photos or paper data sheets.
 At the very least, also include a hardcopy lab notebook where you list when, where and how you collected the data.
 Make sure to include any changes you make to protocols and why.
 Describe anything unexpected that happens or problems that arise.
 Have a calendar or schedule of when/how data collection happened; trust me, you absolutely will forget these details at some point.
 Take pictures of your set-ups; these are not only good proof that you said what you did, but also really useful for presentations.

-2 – Data entry.
+3 – Data entry.

 If moving from hard-copy data sheets to digital format, then data entry is when lots of transcription errors will almost assuredly occur.
 You need to double check everything.
 Enter the data as carefully as you can, and then a day later go back through IT ALL.
 But go through in a different way then you entered it – start at the end of the data, or check columns on the far right first.
 It’s too easy to get your eyes into a groove where they quickly slide over the numbers without really seeing them.

 For me, this means I will create an .xlsx and label it as something like “Project X_data_raw_DO NOT ALTER.xlsx” – as the name says, I basically should never touch this file ever again.
 Importantly, make sure that this file also includes all the meta-data.
 I usually just save this on a second sheet in the excel file.
 The meta-data should have a brief synopsis of what this data set is, how it was collected and by who, who entered it and then list every single variable and define what they are.
 Years (or even months) later it may not be super clear what “propMoving50” is supposed to be a measure of, or whether the 0’s in your “sex” category are females, or males.
+This information should also be included in your README file (redundancy is your friend).

 I then save a second copy that is called “Project X_data_analysis.csv” which is the file that I will start with for my analysis (remember .csv files also only save 1 sheet so your meta-data will not be included in this file, hence why you need to have the “DO NOT ALTER” version above).

-4a – Cleaning & analysis in R.
+5 – Cleaning & analysis in R.

 There are lots of different programs to analyze data.
 For the most open and reproducible methods, you need some record of exactly what you did.
 Here using some sort of scripting statistical software will be super helpful.
-I use R. I also now try to do all my data cleaning/formatting in R as it’s more reproducible.
+I use R. I try to do all my data cleaning/formatting in R as it’s more reproducible.
 This way if you have my “Project X_data_analysis.csv” dataset and my R code, you should be able to load this up, and then see all the cleaning/formatting I do (I usually use things in the tidyverse to do this), and then all the statistical tests I perform.
 The code itself it obviously critical, but just as important are the annotations you will make.
 Annotate your code!
 Explain what you want to do, and why in your code.
 Trust me when I say that if you need to go back to your code after 6 months, a year, or 6 years, you will very much forget what you were doing.
 Your annotations are a gift to your future self.
 Be kind to your future self!

 You will probably have several analyses you may want to do and you may end up changing your code lots of different times in all different ways.
 Keeping track of all these changes in your code can be tough.
 Here Github is a true life-saver.
 Github will keep track of all your versions of your code and let you see when any changes were made to your code and by who (especially important if you’re working within a collaboration).
 I will be honest and say that I have not yet fully incorporated Github into my analysis pipeline, but that this is my new year’s resolution.
 If you want to also learn Github, let me know and we can make a pact by the next ABS meeting in 2021, we’ll both have learned it!
 There are boatloads of good tutorials online like this one, or this one.
 (UPDATE May 2021: I have learned Github!
 I am now using Github for version control for my Rcode which is essentially seamless with the Github desktop app.
 Highly recommend!
 I am sure I am now yet fully utilizing all of Github’s functionality but am very pleased with how it’s working for me so far.)